 Is the Monorail a Worthwhile Transportation Option?

-As the Monorail connects to the Las Vegas Convention Center, conventioneers usually find considerable value in the system and often purchase a multi-day pass giving them the ability to come and go as they please.
+The fact that the Monorail connects to the Convention Center makes this a solid mode of transportation for conventioneers, who commonly purchase a multi-day pass giving them the ability to come and go as they please.

-Personally, we find value in accessing resorts on the extreme north end of the Monorail line like Westgate or Sahara as both hotels have a stop and are not walkable from the Strip.
+Personally, I only leverage the Monorail when looking to visit resorts on the extreme north end of the system like Westgate or Sahara as both hotels have a stop and aren’t walkable from the Strip.
 Accessing those resorts via the Monorail is also less expensive than taking an Uber or taxi.